API Reference¶

 Declare a dependency on another fixture.

-Used in function signatures to request a resolved value::
+Used in function signatures to request a resolved value, either as

 @fixture(per="scope")